wreedpalmer/inferring-latent-network-edges-from-noisy-event-times-with-a-LIF-model/README.md

 ![Alt text](/plots/computation2.png?raw=true "computation")

 The details of these applications are in sections 3.4 and 3.5 of my dissertation.
-Here are a selected figures showing key results:
+Here are selected figures showing key results:

 ## Simulation study - comparing estimated adjacency matrix with known ground truth